mspnp/aks-baseline/09-workload.md

    kubectl get ingress aspnetapp-ingress -n a0008
    ```

-   > At this point, the route to the workload is established, SSL offloading configured, and a network policy is in place to only allow your Azure Application Gateway to connect.
+   > At this point, the route to the workload is established, SSL offloading configured, and a network policy is in place to only allow Traefik to connect to your workload.
 Therefore, please expect a `403` HTTP response if you attempt to connect to it directly.

 1. Give a try and expect a `403` HTTP response